OpusVL/odoo-trading-as/README.md

 Work in progress.

+## trading\_as

-NEXT STEP: Create module to contain the functionality
+This will module will contain the basic functionality.

+NEXT STEP: Set up data model

 # Copyright and License